 A native of Baltimore, Maryland, Derrell attended the St. Paul’s School For Boys and is a graduate of the University of Pennsylvania, where he received a B.A. in English and Creative Writing.

-Joe is the Executive Director of Democrats for Education Reform (DFER).
+Joe Williams leads political advocacy for K-12 education reform for the Walton Education Coalition, a 501-c-4 organization established by members of the Walton family.
+Previously, Joe was Executive Director of Democrats for Education Reform.
 Joe has built a reputation as one of the most effective strategists and coalition builders in the education reform community.
 He is a nationally recognized analyst and public speaker on education policy and politics, reaching thousands of listeners in audiences from coast to coast each year.
 Joe is also one of the most prolific writers and commentators in the education reform world, often tapping into his experience as a newspaper reporter and author to make the case for reform.

 He previously worked as an award-winning education journalist for the New York Daily News and Milwaukee Journal Sentinel.
 He has written extensively on education politics nationally and has served as a non-resident senior fellow for the Washington-based think tank Education Sector.
 He is author of the book Cheating Our Kids: How Politics and Greed Ruin Education (Palgrave Macmillan, 2005).